Iotaslair/Major-Decisions/README.md

 - [ ] When adding a course to a requirement make it like Google's homepage (Should be able to copy if someone did the stuff above)
 - [x] Don't allow students to say they took a course twice
 - [x] Fixed links in footer and navbar
 - [x] Make all html pages use hero layout and bootstrap (We got most done)
+- [ ] Optimize the website to reduce clicks

 ## Developing locally